 If you're searching for an RTU to monitor your specific network system, there are some important points to keep in mind so you'll end up with a perfect-fit device.
-One of these points is how your remote will send alarm data to your master station.
+One of these points if the transmission of data in your network - how will your RTU send information to your master station?

 Some of our clients can't choose which method of data transport they prefer, simply because they have to work with whatever their network structure is.
-For example, you may want to use ethernet, but your remote site might be so distant that the only transport method available is the plain old telephone service.
+For example, you may want to use ethernet, but your remote site might be so distant that the only transport method available is the data transmission over telephone lines.

 Getting to know the transport methods available is an indispensable step to make a well-informed decision, so let's dive in.